Perl and XS: Example 3: Set::Bit

 A Perl object

-Earlier, I said that I wanted the Set::Bit
+Earlier, I said that I wanted the Set::Bit object to be

-struct, rather than a Perl data
+the C-language vector struct, rather than a Perl data

 object.
 It didn't work out that way.
-The Set::Bit
+The Set::Bit object

 is indeed a Perl data object: it is the scalar created

-by sv_setref_pv()
+by sv_setref_pv().

-object gives the essential features of a
+The Set::Bit object gives the essential features of a

 C-language object.
 Data is represented in C, we can write methods in